Evo-Forge/ui-test/README.md

 ### Data table

-The final solution will look and work like this: [live demo](http://raulmatei.com/test)

 The solution will be written with JavaScript/HTML/CSS.
 You have the freedom to work with whatever technology you like *(React / Angular / Ember / others)*.
 We will provide you with a mock JSON which contains all the necessary data to work with and can be found in the `src/resources` directory of this repository.

 ### Specs (which you will also find in the demo)